azurity/upromise/README.md

 - Provide C++ binding in the same header file and provide `Thenable`
 - The C language part only uses the standard library and ucontext (using the functional encapsulation provided by the [corountine](https://github.com/cloudwu/coroutine) library)
 - Complete porting of [Promises/A+ tests](https://github.com/promises-aplus/promises-tests) to C++
+- Implementation of async/await similar to javascript
+- Implementation of generator similar to javascript
+- Implementation of async generator similar to javascript

 ## roadmap

-- [ ] generator function related helper functions
+- [ ] better test-cases for async/await, generator and async-generator
-- [ ] async/await related helper functions

 ## known issues